christopher5106/christopher5106.github.io/_posts/2015-09-14-comparing-tesseract-and-deep-learning-for-ocr-optical-character-recognition.markdown

     ./extract file.csv output_dir --backend=[lmdb|leveldb|directory|tesseract]

-to convert this file to format for [Tesseract]({{ site.url }}/optical/character/recognition/2015/09/01/training-optical-character-recognition-technology-tesseract.html) and [Caffe learning]({{ site.url }}/deep/learning/2015/09/04/Deep-learning-tutorial-on-Caffe-Technology.html).
+to convert this CSV file to their respective format for [Tesseract]({{ site.url }}/optical/character/recognition/2015/09/01/training-optical-character-recognition-technology-tesseract.html) and [Caffe learning]({{ site.url }}/deep/learning/2015/09/04/Deep-learning-tutorial-on-Caffe-Technology.html).

-For Tesseract, this will bring me such a file :
+For Tesseract, this will bring me such a Tiff file with a .box file :

 ![Tiff file for Tessearct]({{ site.url }}/img/lpfra.std.exp0.jpg)

-For Caffe, this will populate a LMDB database that I can inspect in Python :
+For Caffe, it will populate a LMDB database that I can inspect in Python :

 {% highlight python %}
 import caffe